majkinetor/au/README.md

 This is best understood via the [example](https://github.com/majkinetor/chocolatey/blob/master/dngrep/update.ps1).

-With this set, you can call individual `update.ps1` from within its directory to update that specific package:
+With this set, you can update individual packages by calling appropriate `update.ps1` from within package directory:

 ```
 PS c:\chocolatey\dbeaver> ./update.ps1